Sample-based and Feature-based Federated Learning for Unconstrained and Constrained Nonconvex Optimization via Mini-batch SSCA: Introduction

 \begin{itemize}[leftmargin=\parindent, labelwidth=\parindent, labelsep=0pt, align=left] \item {We propose FL algorithms for solving four federated optimization problems: unconstrained sample-based, constrained sample-based, unconstrained feature-based, and constrained feature-based federated optimization, using mini-batch SSCA.
 We show that the proposed FL algorithms converge to stationary points and KKT points of the respective unconstrained and constrained problems, respectively.
 Moreover, the proposed FL algorithms can adequately exploit the structures of the objective and constraint functions and incrementally utilize samples to improve convergence speeds. {They can also} reduce privacy risk through the model aggregation mechanism, and their security can be enhanced via additional privacy mechanisms.}

-\item {We provide an example for each proposed FL algorithm.
+\item We provide an example for each proposed FL algorithm.
 The algorithm examples for unconstrained sample-based and feature-based federated optimization have closed-form updates and achieve the same computational complexity (in order) and communication load per communication round as the corresponding SGD-based ones in \cite{mcmahan2017communication,yu2019parallel,9003425} and \cite{hardy2017private}, respectively.
-Besides, the algorithm examples for unconstrained sample-based and feature-based federated optimization are identical to FL algorithms via momentum SGD with diminishing stepsizes.}
+Besides, the algorithm examples and FL algorithms via momentum SGD with diminishing stepsizes perform identically, which is a rather surprising result.

 \item We consider two application examples in classification and customize the proposed FL algorithms to them.
 We show that {the updates in the algorithms for the four federated optimization problems all have closed-form expressions.} We also characterize the relationship between the two formulations.